119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 9. A Car Battery

 A car battery is easy to sell because it contains lead and other recyclable materials.
 Instead of removing it, you can get cash by selling it to the right buyer.
 Lead inside the battery is reusable, and recycling prevents environmental damage.
-You can get anywhere between $10 to $50 for the battery, depending on its condition.
+You can get anywhere from $10 to $50 for the battery, depending on its condition.

 Also Read: Should You Fix Your Car Before Scrapping It?